How to Recover Files Deleted from the Recycle Bin

 To recover permanently deleted files (those not present in the Recycle Bin), you can check your backups, such as those created using the File History tool on Windows.
 If you don’t have any backups or if they don’t contain your files, then you can try data recovery software like Disk Drill:

-1. Download and install a Disk Drill on a non-system drive.
+1. Download and install a Disk Drill on a drive that doesn’t contain data to be recovered.

-2. Select your system hard drive and initiate a scan.
+2. Select your drive that lost the files and initiate a scan.

 3. Preview recoverable files and select those you need.